sarahmattar/mern-contact-keeper/README.md

 2. the registration and authentication of users, and
 3. a system of alerts to notify the user when something has gone wrong.

-This has taught me a lot about how to create an app from scratch, and gave me a blank state to learn more about how to properly implement React hooks and context.

 ### Instructions for Installation

 Installing the application requires Node.js and Nodemon to be installed.

-The 'npm run dev' script will allow you to launch the server and client via Concurrently.
+The `npm run dev` script will allow you to launch the server and client via Concurrently.